All Episodes

 I really don't like making me the focus of this program.

-I mean, this is the most listened to program and the most discussed program.
+I mean, this is the most listened-to program and the most discussed program.

-The left is going bonkers over they're so happy they found the church again.
+They're so happy they found the church again.

 It's an amazing feat.